 Diabetic dermopathy is commonly termed as pigmented pretibial patches or shin spots.
-It is the type of diabetes skin problem that usually affects the lower portion of the legs.
+It is the type of Diabetes Skin Problem that usually affects the lower portion of the legs.
 Diabetic Dermopathy is believed to have developed from changes that occurred in the blood vessels.
 These changes result in the leakage of blood products from the blood vessels to the skin.
 That results in the formation of lesions-like structure.

 The root cause of this skin problem has not yet been identified.
 Trauma or injury in diabetic patients is believed to cause diabetic dermopathy.
-Also, the disease shows no evident variations between the non-insulin dependent and insulin-dependent diabetic patients.
+Also, the disease shows no evident variations between the non-insulin-dependent and insulin-dependent diabetic patients.

 Who’s at risk?

-The people who have diabetes have the highest chances of being affected by diabetes skin problem.
+The people who have diabetes have the highest chances of being affected by diabetes skin problems.
 More than 50% of the people are found to have spotted shins.
 Also, people who have poorly controlled diabetes are at serious risk.
 Old-aged people or the ones with prolonged diabetes life are attacked by Diabetes dermopathy.
 People without diabetes can have skin lesions too, but only after an injury.

-Generally, diabetic dermopathy or Diabetes skin rash will vary in the colours and textures of skin lesions formed.
+Generally, diabetic dermopathy or Diabetes skin rash will vary in the colors and textures of skin lesions formed.
 It at times appears as pink to red, and in others, it is either tanned or forms dark brown patches.
 These dark spots usually affect the lower parts of the legs.
 These patches are scaly and are either oval or round.
 Long-standing patches turn out to be atrophic.